Russian Mennonites: Collectivization

 With the onset of economic and agricultural reforms, large estates and the communal land of the Mennonite colonies were confiscated.
-The next step was to reduce the model farms by 60% and then another 50% percent—an insufficient size to support a family.
+The next step was to reduce the model farms by 60% and then another 50% — an insufficient size to support a family.
 The confiscated land was given to peasants from outside the Mennonite communities, often communist party members.
 These new villagers soon controlled the local government, further confiscating land and rights from the Mennonite majority by labeling landowners and leaders kulaks and sending them into exile.
 The government taxed the remaining landowners so heavily that they could not possibly produce enough to meet the obligation and their land was confiscated as payment.
 As collectivization proceeded, there was some hope that Mennonites could run their own collective farms, but with the introduction of Stalin's first five-year plan there was no hope that such a scheme would be allowed.

 Starting in 1918 religious freedoms were restricted.
 Churches and congregations had to be registered with the government.
 Ministers were disenfranchised and lost their rights as citizens.
 Ministers could not be teachers, which was the livelihood of many Mennonite pastors.
 They and their family members could not join cooperatives or craft guilds.
 Because of these restrictions, ministers had a strong incentive to emigrate, and few were willing to replace them.
 Congregations could no longer do charitable work of any kind, which destroyed the well developed social institutions with the Mennonite colonies.
 Villages lost control of their schools; all religious content was prohibited.
 Sunday was abolished as a holiday.

 During World War I the Russians had permitted Mennonites to serve in non-combat capacities in the military.
 This practice was not continued.

 Following the Russian withdrawal from World War I, the Russian Civil War ensued, with an ultimate Red victory.
 The Russian Mennonites, many of whom were also known as being part of the one million or so Volga Germans living in their own established communities, were approached by the Soviet authorities and issued new standards and expectations.
 Education was to be controlled according to these new directives by the State, and families were eventually to be separated, with children sent to various live-in schools, while parents were to be assigned according to State needs.

 These directives were described by a Volga German teacher, Henry Wieler, who attended these State meetings and related the events in his detailed Journal, Tagabook, which today is partially translated but available in the published book, The Quiet in the Land, by Henry Wieler.